 So far as is know for the next one hundred years the lands remained in the possession of the Carruthers family.
 The next date that can be firmly established is 1687 when Robert Carruthers married Margaret Dalziell and was given Rammerscales from the family estates.
 The Marriage Stone that commemorated this can be seen today built into the south wing of the stables at Rammerscales itself.

-It is from the House of Carruthers of Rammerscales that our American Commissioner and Vice-Convenor; Dana Caruthers Norton hails from.
+There is a suspicion that it is from the House of Carruthers of Rammerscales that our American Commissioner and Vice-Convenor; Dana Caruthers Norton hails from but gaps in the puzzle still exist.
 An American by birth from Kansas she is a member of the Daughters of the American Revolution.
 Her pedigree is therefore well established on both sides of the Atlantic and we are proud to have her with us.